Ethnic minorities join big crowds protesting Myanmar coup - WTMJ

 While much attention has focused on protests in Myanmar’s major heartland cities, large daily protests have also taken place in the far-flung border areas home to minorities such as the Shan, the Karen, the Kachin, the Kayah and others.
 Ethnic minorities have long been the targets of repression by the military, which has used brutal counterinsurgency tactics to crush their decades-long aspirations for greater autonomy.

+“Our people have been oppressed by the junta for many years.
+They have cracked down brutally.
+How long are they going to keep doing this?” said protester Naw Ohn Hla, a Karen human rights activist.
+“But the people understand the situation and most of them are joining now.
+Our aim is to abolish the 2008 constitution, get equal rights and form federal states.”

-But the military has not hesitated to employ force in big cities either.
-Juntas ruled directly for five decades after a 1962 coup, and used lethal force to quash a massive 1988 uprising and a 2007 revolt led by Buddhist monks.
+The military has not hesitated to employ force in big cities.
+It ruled directly for five decades after a 1962 coup, and used lethal force to quash a massive 1988 uprising and a 2007 revolt led by Buddhist monks.

 At the White House on Wednesday, Biden said he was issuing an executive order that will prevent Myanmar’s generals from accessing $1 billion in assets in the United States.